Zymat-dk/ZymatDocs/docs/chemistry_api/molarmass.md

 This endpoint will calculate the molarmass of stubstances.
 It provides the correct molarmass for each of the elements sent to the endpoint.

-When the API is called, the only key required is the `substances` key, which contains a string with elements, seperated with a `+`.
+When the API is called, the only key required is the `substances` key, which contains a string with elements, seperated with a `+` or a `,`.

 If succesful, the API will always return two elements.
 A `table` key, which contains a 2D list.
 Each seperate list in the 2D list, contains an element and the corrosponding molarmass.